 I suspect a lot of people think that hot chocolate and hot cocoa are the same.
 They are both hot, chocolaty beverages, but they aren't made in the same way.

 Hot chocolate is made from chocolate and milk, while hot cocoa is often made from cocoa powder and boiling water.
 Hot cocoa mix may also contain sugar, cornstarch, vanilla, or other ingredients.

 Both hot chocolate and hot cocoa are very easy to make at home and require few ingredients.

-Personally, I find that hot chocolate made with real chocolate has a richer, more luscious flavour.
+Hot chocolate made with real chocolate has a richer, more luscious flavour.
 And the more chocolate you add, the more unctuous and luxurious hot chocolate becomes.

 This is how I personally make the best hot chocolate to suit my taste, but you might want to tweak this recipe to make it the way you like it, with more or less chocolate.

+This recipe will work with dark, milk, or white chocolate.
+You could also try ruby chocolate or caramelized white chocolate for fun twists on the classic chocolate drink.
 There are so many flavours that pair well with hot chocolate and dark chocolate.
 In the recipe below, I infused the milk with Earl Grey tea before making the hot chocolate.
 I've done this to make Earl grey chocolate truffles and this Earl Grey chocolate tart.
 Here are a few examples of how you can get creative and flavour hot chocolate.
 Remember that in all cases, you will have to experiment to get the flavour you want.
 Make sure to add less flavouring first and add more as needed.
 If you add too much, you can't go back!

 - Spiced hot chocolate: add cinnamon, cardamom, or even some dried chilli for a kick